sahibahkhan/Android-VCO-FFT/README.md

 ###Future Hardware Enhancements

-1) Wire up additional Frequency to Voltage Converter
+1) Wire up second LM331N as a Frequency to Voltage Converter on the headphone output -- this would function as a DCA and a potential way to get data to a device (Arduino TM anyone?).

 ###Future Software Enhancements